 and meet one of the following criteria:

 - The stem cells from your baby, could be used to treat your baby, or another member of the family, for a medically proven treatment.
 A specialist’s recommendation would be necessary.

 - there is any cancer in the immediate family.

 For more information please read our approval policy.

 Please note: We are currently not able to accept applications from Northern Ireland or the Isle of Man.

 Read Model Cell Biobank stories

 Read real-life stories of families who have used our cord blood banking service.

-Our charity has chosen Biovault Technical (Biovault) as its processing and storage facility for cord stem cells.
+Our charity has chosen Biovault Technical (Biovault) as its partner to procure, process and store cord stem cells under its Human Tissue Authority licence.
 Biovault has a strong reputation for standards it applies to the storage and processing of stem cells derived from umbilical cord and peripheral blood, bone marrow, now extending to many types of tissues for human application or transplant.